Broken Arrow, Oklahoma

 The Missouri–Kansas–Texas Railroad sold lots for the town site in 1902 and company secretary William S. Fears named it Broken Arrow.
-The city was named for a Creek community settled by Creek Indians who had been forced to relocate from Alabama to Oklahoma along the Trail of Tears.
+The city was named for a community settled by Creek Native Americans who had been forced to relocate from Alabama to Oklahoma along the Trail of Tears.

 Although Broken Arrow was originally an agricultural community, its current economy is diverse.
 The city has the third-largest concentration of manufacturers in the state.